dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 ### URL redirect

 Use <xref:Microsoft.AspNetCore.Rewrite.RewriteOptionsExtensions.AddRedirect*> to redirect requests.
-The first parameter contains your regex for matching on the path of the incoming URL.
+The first parameter contains the [.NET regular expression](/dotnet/standard/base-types/regular-expressions) (Regex) for matching on the path of the incoming URL.
 The second parameter is the replacement string.
 The third parameter, if present, specifies the status code.
 If you don't specify the status code, the status code defaults to *302 - Found*, which indicates that the resource is temporarily moved or replaced.

 [!code-csharp[](url-rewriting/samples/6.x/SampleApp/Program.cs?name=snippet1&highlight=13)]

 In a browser with developer tools enabled, make a request to the sample app with the path [`/redirect-rule/1234/5678`](https://redirect6.azurewebsites.net/redirect-rule/1234/5678).
-The regex matches the request path on `redirect-rule/(.*)`, and the path is replaced with `/redirected/1234/5678`.
+The Regex matches the request path on `redirect-rule/(.*)`, and the path is replaced with `/redirected/1234/5678`.
 The redirect URL is sent back to the client with a *302 - Found* status code.
 The browser makes a new request at the redirect URL, which appears in the browser's address bar.
 Since no rules in the sample app match on the redirect URL:

 * The second request receives a *200 - OK* response from the app.
 * The body of the response shows the redirect URL.